lmu-osc/Introduction-RStudio-Git-GitHub/SSH.md

 ## Adding a new SSH key to your GitHub account

 We now need to tell GitHub about your public key.
-Display the contents of your new public key file with cat:
+Display the contents of your new public key file with `cat`.
+**Be careful**: do not copy the content of your *private* key, but your *public* key.
+Your public key ends with `.pub`.

 ```
 $ cat ~/.ssh/id_ed25519.pub